kendrick010/ece140a_lab8/README.md

 In this  tuturial, we experimented with the stepper motor using the RpiMotor library.
 From this tutorial, we were able vary the steps, direction, and delay of the motor.

 ## e.
 Tutorial 4 PID Controller:
+In this tutorial, we learned about PID Control in the application of stepper motor tracking.
+The purpose of PID Control is to eliminate overshoot and steady-state error to obtain the desired output of tracking objects to the center smoothly.

 ## d.
-Challege 1 ECE 140a final boss :
+Challege 1 ECE 140a final boss: